 Once the office space and configuration needs are accounted for, taking accurate measurements of the space will make buying and installing cubicles easy and efficient.
 Accounting for the amount of space the cubicle will take up, including the height, will allow you to make the best use of the available space.

-Determine how many you’ll need
+Determine how many cubicles you’ll need to buy

 Taking count of how many employees will need individual office space, how many small group areas, and how many conference areas the office requires will determine how many cubicles you will need.
 The more accurate the count, the fewer adjustments you’ll have to make later on.